RominGandhi/Financial-Forecasting-Quantitative-Portfolio-Optimization/README.md

 - **Alpha Vantage** for providing the free API for fetching financial data.
 - **Yahoo Finance** for real-time stock market data.
+- **CryptoCompare** for providing cryptocurrency data through their API.
 - Open-source developers for the amazing libraries that make this project possible!